Your guide to Monday's LDS games: Can Red Sox, Yankees and D-backs extend their postseasons?

 The stakes: The Indians haven't lost two in a row since Aug.
 23. The Yankees have to beat them for a second straight game to stay alive.
 Good news for the Indians: Teams up 2-1 in a best-of-five series go on to win 72 percent of the time (59-22).
 As suspected when the Indians chose to initially start Bauer over Corey Kluber in Game 1, the Indians decided to bring Bauer back in Game 4 on short rest instead of Josh Tomlin, in part because Tomlin did warm up at one point in Game 3.
 Good news for the Yankees: They have their best starting pitcher going in Severino (we'll pretend that wild-card game never happened).

 If the Yankees win: Then we get a Game 5 matchup between Kluber and Sonny Gray.
-Because Tanana went seven innings on Sunday and there was an off day on Saturday, the Yankees bullpen is in great shape.
-Only David Robertson for nine pitches and Aroldis Chapman for 34 were used on Sunday, which leaves Chad Green, Adam Warren, Dellin Betances and Tommy Kahnle all rested and ready to go.
+Because Tanaka went seven innings on Sunday and there was an off day on Saturday, the Yankees' bullpen is in great shape.
+Only David Robertson (nine pitches) and Aroldis Chapman (34 pitches) were used on Sunday, which leaves Chad Green, Adam Warren, Dellin Betances and Tommy Kahnle all rested and ready to go.
 The only concern is Chapman's 34 pitches might make Girardi hesitant to use him for more than one inning.

 If the Indians win: They move on to the ALCS for the second year in a row, with Kluber then set to start Game 1.
 If he does have to start Game 5, that means he wouldn't be ready to start until Game 3 of the ALCS, if the Indians advance.